microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 1. Install [Yarn](https://yarnpkg.com/en/docs/install).
 You will need to finish installing Node.js before you install Yarn.
 1. Run the command `npm config set scripts-prepend-node-path true`.
 This tells VSCode which Node version to run during the extension compilation (otherwise you'll get an error during the build process).

+## Prerequisites for a react native application
-1. When creating React Native apps you have to check the following [dependencies](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies).
+1. You have to check the following [dependencies](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies).

 **Note**: If using Windows, use Git Bash.